AqwamCreates/DataPredict/docs/API/Models/BinaryRegression.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

-* binaryFunction: The activation function to be used by the model.
+* binaryFunction: The binary function to be used by the model.
 Available options are:

 | Function            | Output Range | Skewness              | Use Cases                                                                  |
 |---------------------|--------------|-----------------------|----------------------------------------------------------------------------|